Large deviations asymptotics for unbounded additive functionals of diffusion processes: Model Description and Main Result

 For the upper bound, we note that Result~\ref{FW-SPLDP} does not apply to diffusion processes with non-Lipschitz continuous drift.
 To overcome this issue, we construct a diffusion process ${X}_{t,\epsilon}$ with a modified, Lipschitz continuous drift $u_\epsilon$ such that $u_\epsilon \geq \mathbf{D}$.
 Hence, in view of stochastic dominance results for diffusion processes (see \cite{yamada1973comparison}), ${X}_{t,\epsilon}$ serves as a stochastic upper bound for $X_t$, and the area swept by ${X}_{t,\epsilon}$ upper-bounds the area swept by $X_t$ (see Lemma~\ref{stochastic-upper-bound-via-modified-dif-n-iid-cjs}).
 We note that the area under the trajectories of $X_{t,\epsilon}$ can be written as a functional of $X_{t,\epsilon}$ through the map $\mathcal{F}$.
-To deal with the discontinuity of the functional $\mathcal{F}$, we truncate the first passage time to $0$ with a sufficiently large value of $T$ (see Lemma~\ref{high-occupation-interval-asymptotics}).
-This enables us to express the area of the modified diffusion ${X}_{t,\epsilon}$ as a functional over the finite time horizon $[0,T]$.
+To deal with the discontinuity of the functional $\mathcal{F}$, it is tempting to directly truncate the first passage time to $0$ with a sufficiently large value of $T$.
+However, this approach, when applied directly, fails.
+This can already be seen in the case $\kappa=1$, the reason being that the drift vanishes as the process approaches zero, making the time to hit zero relatively large.
+Nevertheless, the contribution to the area swept by the process near zero is also small.
+Hence, we introduce a boundary layer around the origin to account for the area swept by the process near zero by means of a reflected diffusion.
+This construction is studied in Lemma~\ref{area-for-epsilon-bounded-trajectories}, which ultimately shows that the contribution of the area swept by the process around the origin is negligible if the scaled process starts within $O(t^{-\alpha/p})$ units from the origin---this initial condition turns out to be important in the analysis.
+Once this contribution is removed, we can focus on the area accumulated only outside the boundary layer.
+In this case, the key quantity involves the first passage time to a strictly positive level (uniformly bounded away from the origin).
+The drift remains bounded away from zero, and the truncation strategy for a sufficiently large value of a time horizon $T$ now pays off (see Lemma~\ref{high-occupation-interval-asymptotics}).
+This overall construction enables us to express the area of the modified diffusion ${X}_{t,\epsilon}$ as a functional over the finite time horizon $[0,T]$.
 This functional is known to be continuous with respect to the uniform metric.
 For $T$ large enough, we show that the absolute area of the scaled diffusion process $X_{t,\epsilon}$ over the time horizon $[0,T]$ serves as an asymptotic upper bound for $\frac{1}{t}C_1^{\delta}$.
 Finally, by Result~\ref{FW-SPLDP} and the contraction principle, we obtain the large deviations upper bound (Lemmas~\ref{tail-asymptotics-for-semicycle} and~\ref{log-asy-sum-of-eps-semi-cycles}).